nymtech/nym/documentation/dev-portal/src/nymvpn/faq.md

 If this your first time hearing about NymVPN, make sure you visit [NymVPN webpage](https://nymvpn.com/en), the official NymVPN [support & FAQ page](https://nymvpn.com/en/support) and the proceed to the introduction and guide on how to [install, run and test](intro.md#nymvpn-guides) the client.

-Below are some extra FAQs which came out during the previous alpha testing round.
+Below are some extra FAQs which came out during the previous alpha testing rounds.

 ### What's the difference between 2-hops and 5-hops